eerimoq/pumbaa/docs/library-reference/pumbaa/simba.rst

       Get the number of event(s) set in the channel.

+.. class:: simba.Queue()

+   Initialize given queue object.

+   .. method:: read(size)

+      Reads up to `size` number of bytes from the queue and returns them as a string.
+Raises an exception on error.

+   .. method:: write(string)

+      Write given `string` to the queue.
+Returns the number of bytes written.
+Raises an exception on error.

+   .. method:: size()

+      Get the number of bytes available to read.

 .. class:: simba.Pin(device, mode)

    Initialize given pin object with given `device` and `mode`.
 The